Skydipper/doc-api/source/includes/api/_metadata.md

 ## Metadata definition

-Metadata can be any kind of data associated to an existing resource (i.e. Dataset, Layer or Widget)
+Metadata can be any kind of data associated to an existing resource (i.e. a dataset).

 Some fields are important to identify the entity properly; others are just optional and give extra information about it.